-A. Michigan Supreme Court Decisions Not all artwork invoice claims subject to arbitration.
+Not all artwork invoice claims subject to arbitration.

-Beck v Park West Galleries, Inc, Mich , SC 151687 (March 24, 2016), partially reversed COA 319463 (March 3, 2015).
-In Beck, the Supreme Court considered whether an arbitration clause in invoices for artwork purchases applied to disputes arising from previous artwork purchases when the invoices for the previous purchases did not refer to arbitration.
-The Court held the arbitration clause contained in the later invoices cannot be applied to disputes arising from prior sales with invoices that did not contain the clause.
-The Court reversed that part of COA judgment that extended the arbitration clause to parties' prior transactions that did not refer to arbitration.
+Beck v Park West Galleries, Inc, 449 Mich 40; 878 NW2d 804, SC 151687 (2016), partially reversed COA 319463 (2015).
+Beck considered whether arbitration clause in invoices for artwork purchases applied to disputes arising from previous artwork purchases when invoices for previous purchases did not refer to arbitration.
+Court held arbitration clause contained in later invoices cannot be applied to disputes arising from prior sales with invoices that did not contain clause.
+Court reversed part of COA judgment that extended arbitration clause to parties' prior transactions that did not refer to arbitration.

-The Court recognized policy favoring arbitration of disputes arising under collective bargaining agreements but said this does not mean arbitration agreement between parties outside collective bargaining context applies to any dispute arising out of any aspect of their relationship.
+Court recognized policy favoring arbitration of disputes arising under collective bargaining agreements but said this does not mean arbitration agreement between parties outside collective bargaining context applies to any dispute arising out of any aspect of their relationship.